vedantsaran/SimCity/README.md

-A simple and lightweight browser baseball simulator.
+A lightweight recreation of the game Block Blast in browser